-- Copy micropython.zip (see Building wasp-os from source) to your Android device and download DaFlasher if you do not already have it. - Open the app and connect to the device (e.g. PineDFU if you have a PineTime). - Click Do DFU Update. - Click Select DFU file and select micropython.zip. - When the upload is complete the watch will reboot and launch the digital clock application.
+- Copy micropython.zip (see Building wasp-os from source) to your Android device and download DaFlasher if you do not already have it. - Ensure the watch is running in OTA update mode. - Open the app and connect to the device (e.g. PineDFU if you have a PineTime). - Click Do DFU Update. - Click Select DFU file and select micropython.zip. - When the upload is complete the watch will reboot and launch the digital clock application.

-2.4.3 wasptool for GNU/Linux
+2.5.3 wasptool for GNU/Linux